 A vulgar prejudice prevails against this practice, from an objection that if the gum is lanced so early as to admit of a reunion, the cicatrised part will be harder than the original gum, and therefore the teeth will find more difficulty in passing, and give more pain.
 This is contrary to fact; for we find that all parts which have been the seat either of wounds or sores, are always more ready to give way to pressure, or any other disease, which attacks either the part itself or the constitution.
-Therefore each operation tends to make the passing of the teeth easier.-John Hunter.

-may be detected by referring to the part of the publication which treats of the formation and growth of the gums.
+Therefore each operation tends to make the passing of the teeth easier.-JOHN HUNTER. tion is not founded on truth, and its fallacy may be detected by referring to the part of the publication which treats of the formation and growth of the gums.

-"When a front tooth is a cause of irritation and other bad symptoms, a complete division of the gum should be effected, by an incision made in a longitudinal direction, and sufficiently deep for the operator to feel the edge of the tooth; a crucial incision becomes necessary when a molar tooth is about emerging from the gums."\
+"When a front tooth is a cause of irritation and other bad symptoms, a complete division of the gum should be effected, by an incision made in a longitudinal direction, and sufficiently deep for the operator to feel the edge of the tooth; a crucial incision becomes necessary when a molar tooth is about emerging from the gums."